Mohmad-Naser-alnakeshbandi/DGAPI/README.md

 ````
 <hr>

-# make a an API request in JS , Python and Java
+# Make an API request in JS , Python and Java

 <p> Use Javascript to get 3 Data set</p>